saltstack/salt/doc/topics/windows/windows-package-manager.rst

         salt-minion-py3:
             3001

-Notice the Full Name for Firefox: ``Mozilla Firefox 74.0 (x64 en-US)``.
-That's exactly what should be in the ``full_name`` parameter in the software definition file.
+Notice the full Name for Firefox: Mozilla Firefox 74.0 (x64 en-US).
+The ``full_name`` parameter in the package definition file must match this name.

-If any of the software installed on the machine matches the full name defined in one of the software definition files in the repository the package name will be returned.
-The example below shows the ``pkg.list_pkgs`` for a machine that has Mozilla Firefox 74.0 installed and a software definition for that version of Firefox.
+The example below shows the ``pkg.list_pkgs`` for a machine that has Mozilla Firefox 74.0 installed with a package definition file for that version of Firefox.

 .. code-block:: bash